Uses: Dual purpose utility meat and eggs.

 Colours: Black, Blue, White (Standardised UK).

-Useful to Know: Docile and a good choice to have around with children.
-Available in Bantam size.
+Useful to Know: Available in Bantam size, the Australorp is docile and a good choice to have around with children.
+They can be kept in behind a low fence.

 Photo: A Blue Australorp owned by Chris Burrows.
 Photo courtesy Rupert Stephenson.

-Some stories that have emerged from when the breed was being developed in Australia claim that a hen laid 364 eggs in 365 days.
+Some stories that have emerged from Australia claim that a hen laid 364 eggs in 365 days.
 In 1922-23, six hens set a world record by laying (on average) 309.5 eggs each during a 365 day egg laying trial.
 When the breed was brought to the UK, the amazing egg laying records were not achieved and it was thought that either the UK climate was to blame, or the best egg laying stock was not sent.

-Photo Right: A Blue Australorp Bantam cockerel - Best Blue Australorp at the Poultry Club of Great Britain National 2010
+Photo above right: A Blue Australorp Bantam cockerel – Best Blue Australorp at the Poultry Club of Great Britain National 2010

 The following books are available.
 Links take you to the Amazon or other sellers’ pages for the books.